Trump victory: A kick in the teeth for the establishment

 By supporting Trump, millions of people are saying: “anything and anybody is better than this.
 We can do no worse.
 Let us roll the dice!”
 Now they have decided to roll the dice one more time.
 But it may well be the last time.

-Donald Trump is now an old man.
-It seems ruled out that he could ever stand again for president.
+Donald Trump is now an old man and constitutionally it is ruled out that he could ever stand again for president after his second term.
 We are assuming that he will enter the White House again in January 2025.
 Nothing can stop him – nothing, that is, short of an assassin’s bullet.
 And that cannot be ruled out, given the hysterical reaction of the ruling class.

 There is no shortage of combustible material in American society.
 And there is no shortage of mentally unstable individuals armed with very effective modern weapons.